paraglider-project/paraglider/docs/source/developers/plugin-interface.rst

 Implementation-Level Description:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Creates the provided resource in the designated Invisinets virtual network so that it can be easily connected to other Invisinets resources.
+Creates the provided resource in the designated Paraglider virtual network so that it can be easily connected to other Paraglider resources.

 Input Details:
 ^^^^^^^^^^^^^^^^